Plutocracy

 A plutocracy (from Ancient Greek πλοῦτος 'wealth' and κράτος 'power') or plutarchy is a society that is ruled or controlled by people of great wealth or income.
+It can be considered a specific form of oligarchy (rule by the few) where the ruling few are wealthy.
 The first known use of the term in English dates from 1631.
-Unlike most political systems, plutocracy is not rooted in any established political philosophy.
+It is not rooted in any established political philosophy.

 Usage

 The term plutocracy is generally used as a pejorative to describe or warn against an undesirable condition.
-Throughout history, political thinkers and philosophers have condemned plutocrats for ignoring their social responsibilities, using their power to serve their own purposes and thereby increasing poverty and nurturing class conflict and corrupting societies with greed and hedonism.
+"Dollarocracy", an anglicised adaptation of the word "plutocracy", may refer to "a specifically American version of plutocracy".

 Examples

-Historic examples of plutocracies include the Roman Empire, some city-states in Ancient Greece, the civilization of Carthage, the Italian merchant city states of Venice, Florence, Genoa, the Dutch Republic and the pre-World War II Empire of Japan (the zaibatsu).
+Historic examples of plutocracies include the Roman Empire; some city-states in Ancient Greece; the civilization of Carthage; the Italian merchant city-states of Venice, Florence and Genoa; the Dutch Republic; and the pre-World War II Empire of Japan (the zaibatsu).
 According to Noam Chomsky and Jimmy Carter, the modern United States resembles a plutocracy though with democratic forms.
-A former chairman of the Federal Reserve, Paul Volcker, also believed the US to be developing into a plutocracy.
+In 2018, Paul Volcker, a former chair of the Federal Reserve, stated he also believed the U.S. to be developing into a plutocracy.

 One modern, formal example of a plutocracy, according to some critics, is the City of London.
 The City (also called the Square Mile of ancient London, corresponding to the modern financial district, an area of about 2.5 km2) has a unique electoral system for its local administration, separate from the rest of London.
 More than two-thirds of voters are not residents, but rather representatives of businesses and other bodies that occupy premises in the City, with votes distributed according to their numbers of employees.
 The principal justification for this arrangement is that most of the services provided by the City of London Corporation are used by the businesses in the City.
-Around 450,000 non-residents constitute the city's day-time population, far outnumbering the City's 7,000 residents.
+Around 450,000 non-residents constitute the City's day-time population, far outnumbering the City's 7,000 residents.

-In the political jargon and propaganda of Fascist Italy, Nazi Germany, and the Communist International, Western democratic states were referred to as plutocracies, with the implication being that a small number of extremely wealthy individuals were controlling the countries and holding them to ransom.
-Plutocracy replaced democracy and capitalism as the principal fascist term for the United States and Great Britain during the Second World War.
-For the Nazis, the term was often a code word for "the Jews".
+In the political jargon and propaganda of Fascist Italy, Nazi Germany and the Communist International, Western democratic states were referred to as plutocracies, with the implication being that a small number of extremely wealthy individuals were controlling the countries and holding them to ransom.
+Plutocracy replaced democracy and capitalism as the principal fascist term for the U.S. and Great Britain during World War II.
+In Nazi Germany, it was often used as a dog whistle term for Jewish people in their antisemitic propaganda.
+Joseph Goebbels, the Reich Minister of Propaganda, found the term to be particularly favorable, describing it as "the main concept at which the ideological struggle will be aimed".